 Please also note that following a scandal regarding offers of football tickets to members of the government and members of Parliament, in 2016 the government approved a Code of Conduct (Resolução do Conselho de Ministros no. 53/2016) applicable to all members of the XXI Constitutional Government, public administration officials under the supervision of the government and other public entity directors and officials.
 Among other general rules of conduct, this document sets the limit of EUR150 to courtesy offers made by individuals or legal persons to each member of the government within one civil year.

 Article 372 of the Criminal Code excludes offers in accordance with local custom and usage from the concept of unlawfully received advantages.
-Besides this exclusion there are no specific defenses for bribery offences.
+Besides this exclusion there are no specific defenses for bribery offenses.